-I sipped afternoon coffee on our deck a thousand miles away behind the Goldenrod and Black-Eyed Susan’s growing next to me.
-The sun moved behind our broad green umbrella, while she told me about the events from her day and revelations about our relatives and their unlikely connection to her newest friends.
-Clouds passed between the umbrella and the sun, my coffee cooled, and I remembered when she was four and we talked through cans connected by a string while nesting in her fort built of sheets, blankets, and chairs.
-I’d always planned to re-imagine how we supported the fort.
-It could have been with thin nylon cords stretched tight from strategic locations in the room.
-It would expand the footprint and allow any breeze upstairs to move more easily through it.
-We lit the fort with two flashlights and one small battery lantern that caste shadows and shapes that moved and changed.
+She called me from the cabin and I could hear her friends’ voices in the background.
+I pictured them gathered in the kitchen, or around the coffee table near the stone fireplace working on a puzzle.
+I sipped afternoon coffee on our deck a thousand miles away next to the Goldenrod and Black-Eyed Susan’s growing next to me.
+The sun disappeared behind our broad green umbrella while she told me about their day and revelations about our relatives and their connection to her friends in the room.
+Clouds dimmed the sun, my coffee cooled, and I remembered when she was four and we talked through cans connected by a string.
+We nested in her fort built of sheets, blankets, and chairs and lit the inside with two flashlights and one small battery lantern. that cast shadows and shapes that moved and changed.

 One involved an enormous village of mice that lived in our detached garage.
 They were quiet by day and active at night.
 Our visits were random, but they’d always be there and seemed to expect us.
 We didn’t interact with them much.
 We’d sit for a long time though just watching and clapping while they performed with miniature acrobatic equipment, circus animals, and special lighting effects.